-ACT Disability Duty Concession Scheme (DDCS) — Up to $35,238 stamp duty waived
+ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

-This page is a direct rule-based guide for AU_ACT_DISABILITY_DUTY_CONCESSION (rule version 2025-26, effective 1 July 2025).
-It explains the $1,020,000 full-waiver threshold, the $35,238 concession cap that applies above it, the National Disability Insurance Scheme funding-package gate that defines who qualifies, and why a buyer with an NDIS package is routed here rather than to the full Severe Disability Duty Exemption.
+This page is a direct rule-based guide for AU_ACT_DISABILITY_DUTY_CONCESSION (rule version 2026-27, effective 1 July 2026).
+From 2026-27 the previous $1,020,000 property value cap and $35,238 concession limit are removed, so any property value attracts a full conveyance duty exemption.
+It explains that full-exemption rule, the National Disability Insurance Scheme funding-package gate that defines who qualifies, and why a buyer with an NDIS package is routed here rather than to the Severe Disability Duty Exemption.

 Don't want to read the full rule?
 Get a personalised report on every Australian government benefit you may qualify for in under 3 minutes.